-- How good is an algorithm with running time nO(logn/ε^2)?
+- How good is an algorithm with running time n^{O(logn/ε^2)}?

 - For sure better than exponential

 - Better than nn or 2n

 - But still not polynomial running time

+- Usually referred to as quasi-polynomial

-- For what values of $\epsilon$ can we have polynomial time algorithms?
+- For what values of ε can we have polynomial time algorithms?